dzimentey/custom-counter/README.md

-## See costom-counter app at  https://dzimentey.github.io/custom-counter/
+## See custom-counter app at  https://dzimentey.github.io/custom-counter/

 # Getting Started with Create React App